https://propellerads.com/publishers/?ref_id=mNXh

 How To Get Here

-1. From Manila, book a flight to Naga airport in Pili, Camarines Sur, or a bus to Naga City.
+1. From Manila, book a flight to Naga Airport in Pili, Camarines Sur, or a bus to Naga City.

 3. With only one regular passenger trip from and to Naga City